alicedb2/tinyQuan/README.md

 - Add S&H input jack and code.

 - Change in-out CV ranges to ±5V.
 It's annoying having to use unipolar LFOs and S&H as input.
+Worst of all you can't go under the root note!

+- Overvoltage and input protection.

 ### BOM
 - 1x Arduino Nano